FAIRmat-NFDI/data-modeling/nexus-metainfo/adr/ADR-002-optionality-semantics.md

 ## Consequences

-- The `optionality` field is present on all generated `NeXusQuantity` and `NeXusGroup` annotations regardless of whether the GUI filtering mechanism exists yet.
+- The `optionality` field is present on all six annotation models regardless of whether the GUI filtering mechanism exists yet.
 - Issue #542 (search quantity filtering) depends on NOMAD core delivering the visibility mechanism; this ADR defines our side of the interface.
-- Parser and validation code can use `NeXusQuantity.optionality` to decide whether a   missing field produces an error or a warning.
+- Parser and validation code can use `NeXusField.optionality` / `NeXusAttribute.optionality` to decide whether a   missing field produces an error or a warning.